 An automatic life jacket is provided on salmon beats that take their Health & Safety policy seriously to basically save your life should you fall in or get bowled over while wading.
 There's no hidden agenda nor is this rule an attempt to inconvenience anyone's 'macho' image in any way.
-These are provided to minimise the possibility of the next salmon river tragedy and no other reason as all shallow water leads to deep water.
-Is it such an alien concept to try to keep your salmon fishers safe at all times!
+These are provided to minimise the possibility of the next inevitable salmon river tragedy and for no other reason than the hard fact that all shallow water flows into deep water.
+Is that such an alien concept for trying to keep your salmon fishers safe at all times!

 Inexperienced Salmon Fishing Agents

-Sadly the majority of Scottish salmon fishing agents are completely 'clueless' on most aspects of salmon fishery management as non of their representatives have logistically run a salmon beat in their lives.
-The focus for most agents is all about revenue and not doing the right thing for the ghilllie, visiting anglers or each individual salmon beat.
-It takes 2 seconds to remind all clients of the basics and that they should call the Head Ghillie 48 hours prior to confirm participation and if they are running late.
-Imagine turning up at a football match 1 hour late or better still the airport yet on a salmon river a ghillie is expected to put the entire days fishing operation & other guests on hold due to some discourteous salmon angler or agent who has failed to advise effectively.
+Sadly most salmon fishing agents are completely 'clueless' on most aspects of salmon fishery management as non of their representatives have ever logistically run a salmon beat in their lives.
+The focus for most agents is all about revenue and not doing the right thing for the ghilllie, the visiting anglers or each individual salmon beat.
+It takes 2 seconds to remind all clients of the basics and that they should call the Head Ghillie 48 hours prior to confirm participation and if there's a possibility of a late arrival.
+Imagine turning up at a football match 1 hour late or better still the airport yet on a salmon river a ghillie is expected to put the entire days fishing operation & other guests on hold due to a late arriving salmon angler who cannot lift the phone or because an agent failed to advise effectively enough.